Richard Gere

 Richard Gere at a young age and now

 Between 1969 and 1973 Gere played in several performances at the Seattle Repertory Theater and the Provincetown Playhouse in New York.
-His friends noted that even then the young actor was able to brilliantly reveal himself on stage and showed tremendous charisma but in ordinary life, his character was rather introverted and he absolutely didn’t know how to present himself.
-Perhaps because of that, it was difficult for directors to notice the future star in Gere; they considered him expressionless and gloomy.
+Friends noted that even then, the young actor displayed brilliant stage presence and tremendous charisma, but offstage he was quite introverted and had no idea how to promote himself.
+This may explain why directors initially overlooked the future star, dismissing him as expressionless and moody.

 In youth Richard Gere was very introverted